Best Backpacking Gear

 Besides taking up very little space no matter where you put it, its small nature makes it easy to use.
 Each blade and function are easy to utilize and provides little confusion.

-There are so many colors to choose from that everyone is guaranteed to find one for them.
-This includes American flag, silver, black, Shamrock, sapphire, yellow, red and pink.
+Aside from the hardwood, there are many colors to choose from that everyone is guaranteed to find one for them.
+This includes blue, yellow, silver, black, and camouflage.

-This lightweight knife clocks in at a messily 0.74 ounces, making it easy to carry.
+This lightweight knife clocks in at a messily 2.08 oz.

-If there ever were to be a perfect product, this Swiss Army knife would be it.
-Its usefulness, simplicity, design and variety of color options make it a must-have for every backpacker.
+If there ever were to be a perfect product, this Swiss Army knife would be pretty darn close.
+Its usefulness, simplicity of design, and variety of color options make it a must-have for every backpacker.

 - Included is a lifetime guarantee against material and workmanship defects